Classifier Data Quality: A Geometric Complexity Based Method for Automated Baseline And Insights Generation: Experiments and results

 The experimental methodology performed in the real-life textual datasets is similar to the methodology used in the synthetic data except that here, the complexity is calculated on the test set while the class geometries ere estimated on the train set.
 Also, as expected, the classifier was trained on the train set and evaluated on the test set.
 The split between train and test samples was performed randomly, maintaining 80\%-20\% train-test ratio.

 We also experimented with following four textual data-sets:

-\begin{itemize} \item ATIS (Airline Travel Information System)\footnote{www.kaggle.com/siddhadev/atis-dataset-from-ms-cntk} is a standard benchmark data-set widely used as an intent classification.
+\begin{itemize} \item ATIS (\citealt{ATIS}) is a standard benchmark data-set widely used as an intent classification.
 The test part has 800 records in 8 classes.
 The model we trained on it had 0.97 accuracy, meaning only 22 errors.

-\item WEBRR (Web Answer Passages)\footnote{https://ciir.cs.umass.edu/downloads/WebAP/} is a TREC GOV2 collection with 80 questions that serve as the labels and their answers, which serve as the samples; the answers were ranked and validated by users.
+\item WEBRR (Web Answer Passages; \citealt{webap_data}) is a TREC GOV2 collection with 80 questions that serve as the labels and their answers, which serve as the samples; the answers were ranked and validated by users.

-\item NEWSGROUPS\footnote{https://www.kaggle.com/rmisra/news-category-dataset} is a collection of newsgroup documents.
+\item NEWSGROUPS (\citealt{misra2021sculpting}; \citealt{misra2018news}) is a collection of newsgroup documents.
 We used the 10 classes with the most documents.
 The model performed rather poorly with an accuracy of 0.57 (1060 errors).

 \item HWU64 \cite{liu2019benchmarking} is Part of the DialoGLUE Benchmark containing popular personal assistant queries.
 The test set has 4108 records.
 The trained model achieve 0.80 accuracy (814 errors). \end{itemize} Table \ref{tab:ds_stat} provides a basic statistical overview on these dataset.
 Note that the normalized entropy of the samples' distribution over the classes is used to estimate the degree of imbalance in the dataset.
 We formally define it as